-- providing strategic direction and approving corporate strategies; - selecting and appointing the Chief Executive Officer ("CEO") and Managing Director ("MD"), determining conditions of service and monitoring performance against established objectives, and when necessary, removing the CEO and/or MD from office; monitoring financial performance against budgeted objectives; - ensuring adequate risk management controls and reporting mechanisms are maintained; - approving and monitoring progress of major capital expenditure, capital management, acquisitions and divestments; - ensuring that continuous disclosure requirements are met; and - ensuring responsible corporate governance is understood and observed at the management, executive and Board level. - to review recommendations from sub-committees. - to ensure compliance with all applicable legislative and regulatory obligations.
+- providing strategic direction and approving corporate strategies; - selecting and appointing the Chief Executive Officer ("CEO"), determining conditions of service and monitoring performance against established objectives, and when necessary, removing the CEO from office; monitoring financial performance against budgeted objectives; - ensuring adequate risk management controls and reporting mechanisms are maintained; - approving and monitoring progress of major capital expenditure, capital management, acquisitions and divestments; - ensuring that continuous disclosure requirements are met; and - ensuring responsible corporate governance is understood and observed at the management, executive and Board level. - to review recommendations from sub-committees. - to ensure compliance with all applicable legislative and regulatory obligations.

-The Board has delegated responsibility for the day-to-day strategic direction and management of the Group to the MD.
-The Board has delegated to the MD the authority and responsibility for implementing the Group's strategic direction and corporate initiatives .
+The Board has delegated responsibility for the day-to-day strategic direction and management of the Group to the CEO.
+The Board has delegated to the CEO the authority and responsibility for implementing the Group's strategic direction and corporate initiatives .

-The MD's specific responsibilities include ensuring business activities are in accordance with the Group's overall business strategy, and working in conjunction with the CEO, ensuring the Group conducts its affairs within the restraints of the law and in accordance with the Group's Corporate Governance Statement, charters and policies, keeping the Board informed of all major developments and approving expenditure and setting remuneration levels of personnel within the normal course of business.
-The MD consults with the Chair of the Board ("Chair") and respective Committees on matters that are sensitive, extraordinary or of a strategic nature.
-Through the MD, the Board has delegated authority and responsibility to the CEO and other executives and management for their respective business functions.
+The CEO's specific responsibilities include ensuring business activities are in accordance with the Group's overall business strategy, , ensuring the Group conducts its affairs within the restraints of the law and in accordance with the Group's Corporate Governance Statement, charters and policies, keeping the Board informed of all major developments and approving expenditure and setting remuneration levels of personnel within the normal course of business.
+The CEO consults with the Chair of the Board ("Chair") and respective Committees on matters that are sensitive, extraordinary or of a strategic nature.
+The Board has delegated authority and responsibility to the CEO and other executives and management for their respective business functions.

-The CEO reports to the MD and through to the Board .The CEO's specific responsibilities include ensuring the Group's daily operational activities are effectively and responsibly performed including implementation and execution of the Group budget.
+The CEO reports to the Board.
+The CEO's specific responsibilities include ensuring the Group's daily operational activities are effectively and responsibly performed including implementation and execution of the Group budget.